Picture of Rex ANderson

 • AI capabilities are changing faster than firm policies.

-Most firms don’t lack intelligence or intention.
+Most firms do not lack intelligence or intention.

-They lack a single, shared, explicit position.
+They lack a single, shared, explicit position on AI use.

 My work focuses on helping firms define, document, and govern their use of AI in a way that is: